sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 You can do so either using the **Maintain Promotions** app or the **Data Upload** service.
 In this tutorial, we will use the **Data Upload** service.

-### Upload promotional rule

-You can now upload the promotional rule with the Data Upload service.

 Navigate to the [Data Upload service of SAP Omnichannel Promotion Pricing on SAP Business Accelerator Hub](https://api.sap.com/api/DataUpload/resource).
 Log on with the same login information that you use for your SAP BTP account.